Atlas-Lumi/DIY_by_Santana/README.md

 Created by stmSantana, updated by Atlas Lumi

 ## Important
 - Breaking down wood items to get nails no longer works.
-You can make nails with 5 pieces of reclaimed woodd instead.
+You can make nails with 5 pieces of reclaimed wood instead.
 - Changing the color of furniture no longer works.

 ## Description